6 easy shooting exercises: your shooting MOT - The Field

-The first casualty of ageing?
-Flexibility.
-However, these exercises – which take just seven minutes to do each morning – should improve suppleness in no time
+Suppleness is crucial for shooting, yet often the first casualty of ageing.
+Follow these easy exercises to stay fit for the peg - they take just seven minutes to do each morning

-Concerned that you are becoming the rustiest bit of kit on the peg?
-Fitness, strength and flexibility are crucial for shooting, but suppleness is an early casualty of age and work.
-Julia Bridges recommends 6 easy shooting exercises, which take just seven minutes, to improve your flexibility for the season.
+Shooting requires fitness, strength and flexibility – all of which are early casualties of ageing.
+If you are concerned that you are becoming the rustiest bit of kit on the peg, follow Julia Bridges’ 6 easy shooting exercises.
+They take just seven minutes to do, can be completed in the comfort of your own home and will see you fit for the peg in no time.

 Keeping yourself fit for shoot day is one thing, knowing what to do once on the peg is quite another.
 For words of wisdom from 26-time world champion George Digweed, read how to shoot pheasants like George Digweed.